cardmeister/cardmeister.github.io/README.md

 ![](https://i.imgur.com/T0wFQM0.png)

 ## Customized Built-In Element (from IMG)
-(not supported in Safari), no longer created since 2024)
+(not supported in Safari), This Web Component notation is no longer created since 2024

 52 Custom Elements are **also** created customizing the IMG element so you can use: